|Nutrition Facts (per serving)|

 Gather the ingredients.
 Heat the oven to 425 F. Line a roasting pan with foil and place a rack in the pan.

-- Put the roast in the prepared pan and rub it on all sides with the olive oil.
-In a small bowl combine the minced garlic with the chili powder, cumin, salt, and the black and cayenne peppers.
-Rub the seasoning mixture over the roast.
+Put the roast in the prepared pan and rub it on all sides with the olive oil; then rub the seasoning mixture over the roast.

 Roast the spoon roast in the preheated oven for 15 minutes.
 Reduce the oven temperature to 225 F and continue roasting for about 3 hours longer (about 45 minutes to 1 hour per pound), or until done as desired.

 For medium-rare, the beef should register from 135 F to 140 F on a meat thermometer or oven probe in the thickest part of the roast.

 Tent the roast loosely with foil and let it rest for 10 minutes before slicing.

 - Use an instant-read thermometer to gauge doneness.
 Note that a roast cooked to medium-rare (130 F to 135 F) produces a tender and juicy roast, but according to the USDA Food Safety website, the minimum safe temperature for beef is 145 F.